 Their father died around 1926.
 Derr's mother and 7 years older brother Rodman were left to support the household.
 Richard and his brother made a pact.
 Richard would go to work after school to earn money to help send Rodman to college.
 Once Rodman was established, he would return the favor.
 After graduating, though, Rodman got married, and "forgot" the agreement to help his brother out.
 (Williams)

 When he attended Stewart Junior High, "his voice deepened and awkward lankiness gave way to square-jawed, blond good looks."
 Derr proved to be popular in school.
 He auditioned for leading roles in plays and was awarded them, edited the school newspaper, was Vice President of his Senior Class, President of the Honor Society, and "Mayor" of the school.
+"I was always playing George Washington in some pageant or other but before I undertook the part of George I served my apprenticeship as Robin Washington, George's half brother, until my nose got big enough to handle the leading role."
 He graduated two years early, at the age of 16.

 After graduating from Norristown High School (Pennsylvania) in 1933, he held a banking position of clerk at a Norristown bank.
 He studied with the American Institute of Banking, completing a 4 year course in 3 years.
 For three years he kept on acting with "The Dramateurs," a Norristown amateur little theatre group, doing standard "little theatre" plays of the period.
 He then appeared at the Hedgerow Theatre, a repertory theatre in nearby Moylan, Pennsylvania.